The Last Starfighter: Production

+Jonathan R. Betuel stated the genesis for the film came about because he wandered into a video arcade and saw a young boy playing a video game.
+At that time, he was reading the book The Once and Future King by T. H. White.
+He wondered what would happen if a video game were a metaphorical sword in a stone, and a boy racked up an incredible score, which would cause a ripple effect across the universe.

 The Last Starfighter was shot in 38 days, mostly night shoots in Canyon Country.
 It was one of the earliest films to make extensive use of computer graphics for its special effects.
-In place of physical models, 3D rendered models were used to depict space ships and many other objects.
-The Gunstar and other spaceships were the design of artist Ron Cobb, who also worked on Alien, Star Wars and Conan the Barbarian.
+In place of physical models, 3D-rendered models were used to depict space ships and many other objects.
+The Gunstar and other spaceships were designed by artist Ron Cobb, who also worked on Dark Star, Alien, Star Wars and Conan the Barbarian.

-The computer graphics for the film were rendered by Digital Productions (DP) on a Cray X-MP supercomputer.
+Computer graphics for the film were rendered by Digital Productions (DP) on a Cray X-MP supercomputer.
 The company created 27 minutes of effects for the film.
 This was considered an enormous amount of computer generated imagery at the time.
 For the 300 scenes containing computer graphics in the film, each frame of the animation contained an average of 250,000 polygons and had a resolution of 3000 × 5000 36-bit pixels.
 Digital Productions estimated that using computer animation required only half the time and between a third to half of the cost of traditional special effects.
-The result was a cost of $14 million for a film that made about $29 million at the box office.
+The result was a cost of $14 million for a film that made close to $29 million at the box office.

 DP used Fortran, CFT77 for programming:

 Not all special effects in the film were done with computer animation.
 The depiction of the Beta unit before it had taken Alex's form was a practical effect, created by makeup artist Lance Anderson.
 The Starcar, created by Gene Winfield and driven by Centauri, was a working vehicle based on Winfield's Spinner designs from Blade Runner.

 Because the test audiences responded positively to the Beta Alex character, director Nick Castle added more scenes of Beta Alex interacting with the trailer park community.
 Because Lance Guest had cut his hair short after initial filming had been completed and he contracted an illness during the re-shoots, his portrayal of Beta Alex in the added scenes has him wearing a wig and heavy makeup.
 Wil Wheaton had a few lines of dialogue that were ultimately cut from the film, but he still is visible in the background of several scenes.

 Music

-Composer Craig Safan wanted to go "bigger than Star Wars" and therefore utilized a "Mahler-sized" orchestra, resulting in an unusual breadth of instruments, including "quadruple woodwinds" and "eight trumpets, [trombones], and horns!"
+Composer Craig Safan wanted to go "bigger than Star Wars" and therefore used a "Mahler-sized" orchestra, resulting in an unusual breadth of instruments, including "quadruple woodwinds" and "eight trumpets, [trombones], and horns!"